awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/interprocess-communication.md

 `messages`
 The stream of notification messages\.
 This object, `ComponentUpdatePolicyEvents`, contains the following information:
 `preUpdateEvent`
-\(Optional\) An event that indicates that the kernel wants to update a component\.
+\(Optional\) An event that indicates that the nucleus wants to update a component\.
 You can respond with the [DeferComponentUpdate](#ipc-operation-defercomponentupdate) operation to acknowledge or defer the update until your component is ready to restart\.
 This object, `PreComponentUpdateEvent`, contains the following information:
 `deploymentId`
 The ID of the AWS IoT Greengrass deployment that updates the component\.
 `isGgcRestarting`
-Whether or not the kernel needs to restart to apply the update\.
+Whether or not the nucleus needs to restart to apply the update\.
 `postUpdateEvent`
-\(Optional\) An event that indicates that the kernel updated a component\.
+\(Optional\) An event that indicates that the nucleus updated a component\.
 This object, `PostComponentUpdateEvent`, contains the following information:
 `deploymentId`
 The ID of the AWS IoT Greengrass deployment that updated the component\.

 #### DeferComponentUpdate<a name="ipc-operation-defercomponentupdate"></a>

 Acknowledge or defer a component update that you discover with [SubscribeToComponentUpdates](#ipc-operation-subscribetocomponentupdates)\.
-You specify the amount of time to wait before the kernel checks again if your component is ready to let the component update proceed\.
-You can also use this operation to tell the kernel that your component is ready for the update\.
+You specify the amount of time to wait before the nucleus checks again if your component is ready to let the component update proceed\.
+You can also use this operation to tell the nucleus that your component is ready for the update\.

-If a component doesn't respond to the component update notification, the kernel waits the amount of time that you specify in the deployment's component update policy\.
-After that timeout, the kernel proceeds with the deployment\.
+If a component doesn't respond to the component update notification, the nucleus waits the amount of time that you specify in the deployment's component update policy\.
+After that timeout, the nucleus proceeds with the deployment\.
 The default component update timeout is 60 seconds\.
 For more information, see [Create deployments](create-deployments.md) and the [ComponentUpdatePolicy](https://docs.aws.amazon.com/greengrass/v2/APIReference/API_ComponentUpdatePolicy.html) object that you can provide when you call the [CreateDeployment](https://docs.aws.amazon.com/greengrass/v2/APIReference/API_CreateDeployment.html) operation\.

 ##### Request<a name="ipc-operation-defercomponentupdate-request"></a>